pimlie/nuxt-matomo/README.md

 - Default: `false`
 If true, the plugin will log every tracker function call to the console

-## Known issues
+## Caveats

+### document.title

-This plugin uses a VueRouter afterEach guard to track navigation.
-Because the DOM is only updated after all afterEach guard's have been called (see the [VueRouter docs](https://router.vuejs.org/en/advanced/navigation-guards.html)), we dont know the document.title for the new page.
-This plugin fallsback to setting the route.path as document title.
+Nuxt.js uses vue-meta to asynchronously update the `document.title`, this means by default we dont know when the document.title is changed.
+Therefore the default behaviour for this plugin is to set the `route.path` as document title.

-If you really wish to track the document title, you can add a `beforeRouteEnter()` guard in your page components and pass a callback to the next method.
-See above or the [manually tracked](./test/fixture/pages/manuallytracked.vue) page for an example.
+If you set the module option `onMetaChange: true`, then this plugin will track page views on the first time some meta data is updated by vue-meta.
+This makes sure the document.title is available and updated, but if you have multiple pages without any meta data then those page views will probably not be tracked.

+> vue-meta's changed event is only triggered when any meta data changed, make sure all your routes have a `head` option.

+When debug is true, this plugin will show warnings in the console when it detects pages without a title or when no vue-meta changed event is triggered after navigation (timeout for this 500ms)

+You can also use a combination of manual tracking and a vuex store to keep track of the document.title